gavento/shallow-review/docs/CLASSIFY.md

 - `kind`: Content type - independent of relevancy (see ClassifyKind enum in DATA.md)
   - Example: `paper_page` can be relevant (0.9) or irrelevant (0.1)
   - All content gets both a kind and a relevancy score
+  - For `social_media` kind: stricter criteria apply (see DATA.md) - only announcements and major events etc.

 LLM extracts detailed metadata (stored in data JSON):
 - `tokens_full`: Full HTML token count